Medstead: Enclosure

-Medstead suffered two private parliamentary enclosure acts: 1735 titled Stankham and Soldridge Commons; and 1798, a joint bill, but separate allotment, with the adjoining village at Bentworth.
+Medstead suffered two private parliamentary enclosure acts: the Old Alresford Inclosure Act 1735 (9 Geo.
+2 c.
+19 Pr.) enclosing Stankham and Soldridge Commons; and the Medstead and Bentworth Inclosure Act 1798 (38 Geo.
+3. c.
+35 Pr.), a joint bill, but separate allotment, with the adjoining village at Bentworth.

 The first Medstead parliamentary award was made in March, 1736, and was a rapid piece of work.
 The wording and arrangements showed that careful attention had been paid to its contested parent in Ropley in 1709.
 It was planned to cover an estimated 500 acres although the exercise eventually scooped just over 650 acres, an increase of about a third.
-The primary protagonists were the lord of the manor of Old Alresford, Benjamin Hoadly, also bishop of Winchester and patron of the rectory of Old Alresford, which included Medstead; and John Shackleforth, lord of its subsidiary or ‘inferior’ manor of Medstead.
+The primary protagonists were the lord of the manor of Old Alresford, Benjamin Hoadly, also bishop of Winchester and patron of the rectory of Old Alresford, which included Medstead; and John Shackleforth, lord of its subsidiary or 'inferior' manor of Medstead.
 This pair were closely supported by the Warden and Fellows of Winchester College, the President and Fellows of Magdalen College in Oxford and Joseph Soley, Rector of Old Alresford.
 Of course, the wardenship and the rectory were both in the gift of the bishop.

-The second Medstead award of just over 231 acres was made in 1799.There is a sense of unfinished business from the first Medstead, or Soldridge, act of 1735.
+The second Medstead award of just over 231 acres was made in 1799.
+There is a sense of unfinished business from the first inclosure act, the Old Alresford Inclosure Act 1735.
 The aftermath of this second foray gutted Medstead of its commercial life and blighted the village.
 The charge was led by the gentleman trustees of a deceased Henry Drummond, esquire and lord of the manor, his nephew Charles Drummond and George Wheatley.
 This was the first local enclosure without a prominent part for a bishop of Winchester, now Brownlow North, but his son stood in his place: Francis, the rector of Old Alresford, worth £560 a year, whose remit included the chapelries of New Alresford, £250, and Medstead, £600.